hanselz-source/AWS-Cloud-Detection-Lab/README.md

-# AWS Cloud Detection Lab
+# AWS cloud detection lab

-An AWS detection engineering lab that emulates cloud attacks, captures CloudTrail telemetry, and tests Sigma detections against benign and malicious event fixtures.
+An AWS detection engineering lab for Stratus Red Team emulation, CloudTrail telemetry, and portable Sigma detections.

+- Learn how to spot harmful AWS account changes before they cause damage
+- Test detections against safe examples of actions that can look like normal administrator work
+- Use CloudTrail records to write and test each detection rule
+- Keep the rules in one source format that converts for Splunk and Sentinel
+- Make the work repeatable so someone else can check the evidence and the tests

-## Current state
+## Current scope

 The repository contains five Stratus Red Team detections.

-Each detection has:

-- A hand-authored Sigma rule.
-- True-positive and true-negative CloudTrail fixtures.
-- Expected Splunk SPL and Sentinel KQL output.
+Each detection has a hand-authored Sigma rule, sanitized true-positive and true-negative CloudTrail fixtures, and expected Splunk SPL and Sentinel KQL output.

-The CI workflow checks Sigma syntax, converts every rule for both backends, compares the output with the files under `expected/`, and evaluates the queries against the event fixtures.
+GitHub Actions CI runs the following checks:

+- Sigma validation
+- KQL and SPL conversion
+- Comparison against the expected query files
+- Fixture evaluation for each generated query
+- Checkov and Trivy scans of committed Terraform

 ## Workflow

-1. Provision the lab infrastructure with Terraform, including CloudTrail and the IAM principals used for detonation.
+1. Provision the AWS lab infrastructure with Terraform.
 2. Detonate a Stratus Red Team technique in the lab account.
-3. Read the CloudTrail events in Amazon Athena.
+3. Query the CloudTrail events in Athena.
-4. Write a Sigma rule for the behavior and tag it with MITRE ATT&CK.
+4. Write and tag a Sigma rule for the observed behavior.
-5. Convert the rule with `sigma-cli` using the shared pipeline for the target backend.
+5. Convert the rule with `sigma-cli` and the shared backend pipeline.
-6. Add a rule-specific pipeline when conversion needs an environment-specific value.
+6. Add a `pipeline.yml` when a conversion needs values that differ by rule or environment.
-7. Record benign activity in the baseline files and test the rule against known event fixtures.
+7. Record benign activity in the baseline files and test the rule against the event fixtures.

-The query scripts print converted queries.
-They do not run them against Splunk or Sentinel.

 ## Detections